Kronecker-structured Sparse Vector Recovery with Application to IRS-MIMO Channel Estimation: Introduction

 where $\bm x_i \in \mathbb{C}^{N_i \times 1}$.
-Nonetheless, the existing algorithms~\cite{caiafa2013computing,chang2021sparse,xu2022sparse,he2023bayesian,he2022structure} does not fully exploit the prior knowledge~\eqref{eq.vect_kro}.
-Therefore, in this paper, we present an efficient method by enforcing~\eqref{eq.vect_kro} when searching for the solution to the linear inversion problem~\eqref{eq.problem_basic}, with improved accuracy and run time compared to the state-of-the-art methods.

-Our specific contributions are two-fold: \begin{itemize} \item \emph{Algorithm}: Our method solves the linear inversion problem by first decomposing $\bm y$ into $I$ sub-vectors $\{\bm y_i\}_{i=1}^I$, obtaining each $\bm x_i$ separately, and reconstruct the solution to~\eqref{eq.problem_basic} by Kronecker product of $\bm x_i$'s.
+However, existing algorithms~\cite{he2023bayesian,he2022structure} do not fully exploit prior knowledge of the Kronecker structure in \eqref{eq.vect_kro}.
+Therefore, we present an efficient method by enforcing~\eqref{eq.vect_kro} to solve~\eqref{eq.problem_basic}, with improved accuracy and runtime compared to~\cite{he2023bayesian,he2022structure}.
+Our contributions are two-fold: \begin{itemize} \item \emph{Decomposition-based algorithm}: We solve the linear inversion problem by first decomposing measurements $\bm y$ into $I$ sub-vectors $\{\bm y_i\}_{i=1}^I$ to obtain each $\bm x_i$ separately, and reconstruct the solution to~\eqref{eq.problem_basic} as $\otimes_{i=1}^I \bm x_i$.

-\item \emph{Numerical Results}: We numerically evaluate the performance of our method applied to the IRS-MIMO channel estimation problem.
-The results illustrate that our algorithm has low complexity (one-order less run time) and better accuracy compared to the benchmarking algorithms. \end{itemize}

-Overall, we explicitly integrate~\eqref{eq.vect_kro} into the sparse vector inference process to achieve better reconstruction performance and reduced computational time, making our algorithm a practical choice for IRS-MIMO channel estimation.
+\item \emph{IRS-MIMO channel estimation}: Our method applied to IRS-MIMO channel estimation indicates that, due to the decomposition step, our algorithm achieves low complexity (with runtime reduced by two orders of magnitude) and implicitly reduces the noise level.
+This combination leads to better reconstruction performance than existing algorithms. \end{itemize} {Overall, our algorithm explicitly integrates~\eqref{eq.vect_kro} into the sparse vector inference process through the decomposition step that ensures low complexity, efficient implementation and enhanced reconstruction performance by enforcing prior knowledge and reducing noise, making it a practical choice for IRS-MIMO channel estimation. }